 Request a rough draft when you schedule the deposition.
-Court reporter of two years Court Petros confirms the most helpful thing an attorney can do when ordering a rough is to make the rough draft request in advance.
-This allows the scheduling coordinator to reserve a reporter who has the flexibility to provide the rough in the timeframe requested.
-Equally important, advance notice enables the court reporter to head into the deposition knowing they need a rough ready by x.
+Court Petros, court reporter of four years, confirms the most helpful thing an attorney can do when ordering a rough is to make the rough draft request in advance.
+This allows the scheduling coordinator to reserve a reporter who has the flexibility to provide the rough in the time frame requested.
+Equally important, advanced notice enables the court reporter to head into the deposition knowing they need a rough ready by XX date.
 The reporter will then prepare accordingly – rough drafts do require extra preparation.

 Speaking of dictionaries, provide spellings to the court reporter.
 This tip was universal, with every reporter highlighting how helpful it is to receive spellings from the legal team, either prior to the deposition or on breaks.
 This shaves off valuable minutes spent seeking correct spellings, meaning the rough is ready that much sooner, and is that much more accurate!